-A visit to Sovana can start from the ancient Aldobrandeschi’s Fortress.
-The castle has very ancient origins, certainly Ancient Roman and probably Etruscan, although the parts we see today date from a the castles restoration in 1572 by Cosimo I de Medici.
+The village is very simple to explore being essentially one main paved street, the Via di Mezzo which starts at the castle, and a few small side streets.
+You visit to Sovana can start from the ancient Aldobrandeschi’s Fortress.
+This castle has very ancient origins, certainly dating from Ancient Roman times and probably from the Etruscan period, although the castle we see today dates from a restoration in 1572 by Cosimo I de Medici.

-The castle suffered severe damage in the 17th century so today there is only one tower, an entrance and a section of walls.
-In the highest part of the walls you can still see some decorative and elegant small-arms dating back to the 13th century.
+The castle suffered severe damage in the 17th century so today there only remains one tower, an entrance and a section of walls.
+In the highest part of the walls you can still see some decorative and elegant small-arms dating from the 13th century.

-From the Fortress continue along the Via di Mezzo to reach the Piazza del Pretorio, where you can admire the Bourbon del Monte Palace, built in the mid-16th century by Jacopo Barozzi (known as the 'Vignola', 1507-1573), with a Renaissance door, a porch and a large interior garden.
+After exploring the fortress continue along the Via di Mezzo to reach the Piazza del Pretorio, where you can admire the Bourbon del Monte Palace, built in the mid-16th century by Jacopo Barozzi (known as the 'Vignola', 1507-1573), with a Renaissance door, a porch and a large interior garden.

-Near the palace there are the remains of the Church of Saint Mamiliano (5th century), the patron saint of Sovana, and built on the ruins of an existing building of Etruscan and Roman origin.
+Near the palace there are the remains of the 5th century Church of Saint Mamiliano, dedicated to the patron saint of Sovana and built on the ruins of an existing building of Etruscan and Roman origin.
 Recently restored, it has the typical plan of a Christian church with a nave but without an apse.

 You can also see two frescoes, probably of the school of Andrea Niccolò, a Sienese painter of the first half of the 16th century.
 The oldest painting shows the 'Madonna and Child Enthroned between Santa Barbara and Saint Lucia' (1508), the other the 'Crucifix of San Antonio and San Lorenzo' (1517 ca).

-The cathedral has kept its original plan dating back to the second half of the 12th century consisting of three naves separated by arches resting on strong pillars.
+The cathedral has kept its original plan dating back to the second half of the 12th century and consisting of three naves separated by arches resting on strong pillars, some featuring interesting carved capital stones.
 In the sanctuary the apse and a dome covered outside by an octagonal lantern are particularly noteworthy.
 The roof, with a cross vault, was built in the 13th century.

-The name of the tomb comes from the discovery of an 'Antefissa' (an ornament of the cornice) depicting Silenus, in Greek mythology the companion to the wine god Dionysus.
+The name of the tomb comes from the discovery of an 'Antefissa' (an ornament of the cornice) depicting Silenus, who in Greek mythology was the companion to the wine god Dionysus.

-Also well worth a visit is the Tomba della Sirena ('Tomb of the Siren'), so called because the entry is decorated with sculptures in high relief depicting a mermaid holding two people.
+Also well worth a visit is the Tomba della Sirena ('Tomb of the Siren'), so called because the entry is decorated with sculptures in high relief that depict a mermaid holding two people.

 Wines of Sovana